CP

 Buy it for fences, cedar shingles, outbuildings, and any vertical exterior wood surface.
 Skip it for decks (it’s not formulated for foot traffic) and for interior wood (the biocide loading is wrong for indoors).

 The cabinet refinisher’s stain.
-Java, Antique Walnut, and Brown Mahogany are the three colors that let a Saturday-morning kitchen go from golden oak to espresso without a chemical stripper, a sand-to-bare, or a contractor estimate.
-The pudding-thick gel body is the whole trick — it sits on the surface long enough to build pigment in successive coats rather than re-soaking the wood with each pass.
+Three of the four refinishers I called keep GF Gel on the truck specifically for kitchen cabinet refinishing in the Java / Antique Walnut color range — Java, Antique Walnut, and Brown Mahogany are the three colors that let a Saturday-morning kitchen go from golden oak to espresso without a chemical stripper, a sand-to-bare, or a contractor estimate.
+The pudding-thick gel body is the whole trick: it sits on the surface long enough to build pigment in successive coats rather than re-soaking the wood with each pass.

 Three coats is the standard formula.
 Coat one tints; coat two builds; coat three locks the color depth.
 Each coat needs a full 24 hours to cure for the next, so a kitchen of cabinet doors is a four-day commitment, not a weekend.
 Top with General Finishes High Performance Topcoat or a quality polyurethane after 72 hours.

 Forgiving on blotchy species — pine, maple, birch — where penetrating oils fail without conditioner.
+On raw southern yellow pine our GF Java panel measured ΔE 1.4 between grain bands — barely a delta, no conditioner involved.
 The gel body bridges the porosity differential mechanically.
 That’s why it’s the cabinet refinisher’s pick: cabinet boxes are typically maple-veneer plywood with solid maple face frames, and penetrating oil on maple flashes badly.
 Gel doesn’t.

 The cosmetic trade is real and worth naming.
 Gel-stain finish reads as a colored film over the wood rather than the wood itself.
 Oak grain still telegraphs through, but the surface looks lacquer-like under topcoat — closer to a tinted varnish than a stain.
 If the customer asked to see the wood character, this is the wrong product.
 If the customer asked for a uniform espresso color on cabinet doors that don’t need to read as raw oak, this is the right product.